quii/learn-go-with-tests/maps.md

 ## Try and run the test

 ```
-./dict_test.go:53:16: Update(dict, word, "new test") used as value
+./dict_test.go:53:16: dict.Update(word, "new test") used as value
-./dict_test.go:64:16: Update(dict, word, def) used as value
+./dict_test.go:64:16: dict.Update(word, def) used as value
 ./dict_test.go:66:23: undefined: ErrWordDoesNotExists
 ```